rkwitt/teaching/WS1920/CV/PS/README.md

 ```

 Basically, a new browser tab should open where you see the file system
 structure of the `teaching/WS1920/CV` folder.
-All the notebooks reside under
+Assignment notebooks for
-`material`.
+the PS reside in the `PS` subfolder.

 ## Assignments